France: Far-right candidate Eric Zemmour fined for hate speech | DW | 17.01.2022

 After the sentence was announced, he slammed the verdict, calling it "the condemnation of a free spirit by a judicial system that has been overrun by ideologues."

-Zemmour's lawyer Olivier Pardo, who has suggested the trial was politically motivated, told broadcaster BFM TV that his client might appeal against the judgment.
+Zemmour's lawyer Olivier Pardo, who has suggested the trial was politically motivated, told broadcaster BFM TV that his client might appeal.

 Zemmour has already been previously convicted of incitement to racial hatred after saying discrimination against Black and Arab people was justified.
 That 2010 conviction was followed by one in 2016 of incitement to religious hatred for comments he made targeting Islam.

-He has also been tried in other cases where he was acquitted.
+He has also been tried in other cases in which he was acquitted.

 Zemmour is set to go on appeal trial on Thursday on a charge of "contesting crimes against humanity" — a crime under French law.

-The charges stem from a 2019 television debate, during which Zemmour claimed that Marshal Philippe Petain, head of Vichy's collaborationist government during World War II, saved France's Jews from the Holocaust.
+The charges stem from a 2019 television debate in which Zemmour claimed that Marshal Philippe Petain, head of the collaborationist Vichy government during World War II, saved France's Jews from the Holocaust.

 He was acquitted on the charge in 2021, on the basis that he made the comments in the heat of the moment.